Table of Contents

 History of Browser Isolation

 Cybersecurity experts determined that browser-based applications were safer for users and enabled unencumbered access to application functionality.
-Users were familiar with navigating a browser, so these applications also reduced user training time.
+Users were familiar with browser navigation, so these applications also reduced user training time.
 Developers used browser controls and APIs for easier coding and worked with browser cybersecurity instead of writing their own.

 How Browser Isolation Works